Gets you listed medicines cheaper or free if you’ve reached the Safety Net threshold during the year.

 - download and complete a Patient claim for refund Pharmaceutical Benefits Scheme (PBS) form

-PBS Safety Net for families
+When you’re a PBS Safety Net family

 If you combine your family’s PBS amounts, you may reach the threshold sooner.
-Then you can get a PBS Safety Net card from your pharmacist.

 A family is: